balzack/databag/doc/backlog.md

 **Customizable Push:** allow for push notifications to be customizable in terms of content and sound effects

 **DB:** add support for other databases, specifically PostgreSQL

+**Contacts:** support selective sharing of details like phone number and address

+**Albums:** support sharing of photo albums and allow for commenting

+**Desktop Apps:** destop app versions of the databag client

+**Modularlise:** refactor so databag instance can be embedded as part of another project like a virtual classroom

+**Arch Document:** software design and API document for contributors